House GOP pulls key vote on stopgap spending bill amid conservative opposition

 The legislation, crafted by leaders in the Main Street Caucus and the House Freedom Caucus, would avert a government shutdown by extending government funding until Oct.
 31 along with an 8 percent cut to all discretionary spending outside the departments of Defense and Veterans Affairs, plus the bulk of the House GOP’s H.R.
 2 border crackdown bill that they passed earlier this year.

-But upwards of a dozen GOP members — more than enough to sink the plan in the slim GOP majority — swiftly said they would oppose the legislation.
+But upwards of a dozen GOP members — more than enough to sink the plan in the slim GOP majority — swiftly said they would oppose the legislation, with many insisting on their longtime asks for lower overall spending levels.

+As leaders delayed the procedural vote, many members huddled in House Majority Whip Tom Emmer’s (R-Minn.) office.

+In it, Rep. Kevin Hern (R-Okla.) — chair of the Republican Study Committee, the largest conservative caucus in the House — pitched a possible alternative plan for the partisan stopgap bill.
+That plan would reduce spending to fiscal year 2022 levels as outlined in the House GOP “Limit, Save, Grow” debt limit bill passed earlier this year, plus boost border security funding.